Gul Muhammad Khan Jakhrani

 Gul Muhammad Khan Jakhrani is a Pakistani politician who was a member of the National Assembly of Pakistan from 2008 to 2013.

+On 12 June 2023 he was elected unopposed as chairman of the Kashmore District Council.

 Political career

-He was elected to the National Assembly of Pakistan from Constituency NA-210 (Kashmore) as a candidate of Pakistan Peoples Party (PPP) in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-210 (Kashmore) as a candidate of Pakistan Peoples Party (PPP) in the 2008 Pakistani general election.
 He received 82,189 votes and defeated Asghar Ali Khan Bijarani, a candidate of Jamiat Ulama-e-Islam (S) (JUI-S).